highcharts-for-python/highcharts-stock/docs/using.rst

 Organizing Your Highcharts for Python Project
 *******************************************************

-**Highcharts for Python** is a utility that can integrate with - quite literally - any frontend framework.
+**Highcharts Stock for Python** is a utility that can integrate with - quite literally - any frontend framework.
 Whether your Python application is relying on iPython (e.g.
 `Jupyter Notebook`_ or `Jupyter Labs`_),
 `Flask <https://flask.palletsprojects.com/en/2.2.x/>`_,